bernatj/Isca-ETH/README.md

 # Repository Layout

 - `exp/`: Python scripts used to configure and run experiments.
-The configurations cited in the papers live inside `exp/fixed_sst_clim/`; for example, `exp/fixed_sst_clim/fixed_sst_clim_nudging.py` sets up a nudging case.
-File names do not always perfectly reflect the final tweaks, because the experiments evolved over time.
+The configurations cited in the papers live in `exp/fixed_sst_clim/`; for example, `exp/fixed_sst_clim/fixed_sst_clim_3d_ozone.pyy` sets up a zonal-mean nudging case.
+File names do not always perfectly reflect the final tweaks, because the experiments evolved.
+Use them at your own risks
 - `src/`: The Isca source tree with my modifications.
 The main change is in `atmosphere.F90`, which adds the zonal-mean stratospheric wind nudging.
-Additional adjustments appear in the RRTM modules to keep the stratospheric water vapour tracer from overcooling, and the build uses a 3D ERA5 ozone climatology to better capture the polar vortex.
+Additional adjustments appear in the RRTM modules to keep the stratospheric water vapour tracer from overcooling, and the build uses a 3D ERA5 ozone climatology to capture the polar vortex better.
 - `input/`: All input datasets referenced by the experiment scripts (land masks, SSTs, ice concentration, ozone, etc.).

 ## Citations